tlam67/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-I am no expert at pygame, but I wanted to challenge myself and learn a little bit.
+I am no expert at pygame, but I wanted to challenge myself and learn a little bit :)